LibrariesHacked/england-librarydata/library-db.md

 	on a.id = l.authority_id
 	join regions r
 	on r.code = a.code
-) to '/data/libraries/libraries_addresses.csv' delimiter ',' csv header;
+) to '\data\libraries\libraries_addresses.csv' delimiter ',' csv header;
 ```

-4. We're then going to run this through a geocoder.
+2. Run the addresses through a geocoder.

-There is a python script in the scripts directory of this project that will take the output of the above query (librariesgeo.csv), and geocode it using Open Street Map.
+There is a python script in the scripts directory of this project that will take the output of the above query (libraries_addresses.csv), and geocode it using Open Street Map.
 Run that file, which will take about an hour.
-It will produce another file (librariesgeo.csv).
+It will produce another file (libraries_addresses_geo.csv).

-5. Create a table to store the locations.
+3. Create a table to store the locations.

 ```
 create table librarylocations